Call Mon-Sun:

 But we also understand that for various reasons, not everyone is able to come and do an inpatient program.
 There are other resources that may be able to help you find the true help you need.
 Please know there are world-class professionals out there who have the understanding and expertise you need for full recovery.

-Resources that you may find helpful:
+Resources you may find helpful:

 Recommended Reading